evaherbst/Blender_remeshing_guide/README.md

 - If you have **floating bits** outside of your model (maybe from your segmentation) then you can remove these by clicking on a vertex or face in the main model (the part you want to keep), then Select > Select Linked (or use CNTL L), and then Select > Invert (or use CNTRL I).
 This will select only the floating elements that are not connected to your main model.
 You can delete them (Delete > **Vertices**).

 **3D Print Add-On** This [add-on](https://docs.blender.org/manual/en/latest/addons/mesh/3d_print_toolbox.html?highlight=print) can also be used for mesh inspection and corrections. (thanks Peter Falkingham for pointing this out!).
 It has an automatic "make manifold" option and can run a lot of checks - however, I prefer to see the problematic areas myself and fix them as in the steps below, to ensure no structures are getting smoothed over.
+It is super quick and useful though.
+It also helps to check for 0 area faces and 0 length edges - see below.
 ___
 ### Selective Smoothing of Vertices